dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 subdirectories.
 The iteration order is unspecified by the standard, except that each directory entry is visited exactly once.

-<div class="dgv-note">As noted earlier, it is worth emphasizing that, under this design, each worker maintains its own
+<div class="dgv-note">As noted earlier, under this design each worker maintains its own
 <code>directory_statistics</code> object, accumulating statistics only for the directories it processes.
 </div>